 In the foreseeable future, the immense complexity of configuring, managing, and optimizing SAGSIN will far exceed the cognitive limits of human operators.

 Building on current advancements, future systems may realize LLM-driven intent networks through GOST.
-For SAGSIN, the ultimate user interface could be a natural language prompt, into which operators enter textual commands.
-The LLM, leveraging its powerful natural language understanding, decomposes ambiguous, human-like requests into a series of structured sub-goals, constraints, and policies \cite{10726902}, and interacts with GOST to query the twin's knowledge graph for necessary contextual information (e.g., ``which assets are available over the target area?'', ``what is the current network load and link quality?'').
-Based on this information, control commands are generated and autonomously executed after validation through GOST, forming a continuously learning and self-optimizing PCCA loop within SAGSIN.
+In SAGSIN, the ultimate user interface could be a natural language prompt, into which operators enter textual commands.
+The LLM, leveraging its powerful natural language understanding, decomposes ambiguous, human-like requests into a series of structured sub-goals, constraints, and policies \cite{10726902}, and interacts with GOST to query the twin's knowledge graph for necessary contextual information.

 From the perspective of task execution utilizing SAGSIN, each node is envisioned to be equipped with intelligence, forming a network composed of agents.
 GOST can integrate multi-source observational data from space, aerial, terrestrial, and maritime nodes, constructing a global environmental view that surpasses the limited perspective of any single agent.
-This provides each agent with richer and more accurate situational information, as well as virtually generated samples for training.
 Going a step further, the virtual representation of GOST can extend to encompass the agents themselves.
 Given specific mission objectives, GOST can simulate and preview agent behaviors to detect potential conflicts and assess their collective contribution to the overall mission goals.